Information-Theoretic Characterization of the Generalization Error for Iterative Semi-Supervised Learning

-\end{corollary} The details are provided in Appendix \ref{Append:reuse S_l} and the proof of Corollary \ref{Coro:reuse labeldata gen bound} is provided in Appendix \ref{pf of Coro:reuse labeldata gen bound}.
-It can be seen from Figure~\ref{Fig:gen_bd_with_labelled} that the new upper bound for $|\mathrm{gen}_t|$ remains as a decreasing function of~$t$.
-We find that when $n=10$, $m=1000$, the upper bound is almost the same as that one in Figure~\ref{Fig:gen bd and empirical}, which means that for large enough $\frac{m}{n}$, reusing the labelled data does not necessarily help to improve the generalization performance.
-Moreover, when $m=100$, the upper bound is higher than that for $m=1000$, which coincides with the intuition that increasing the number of unlabelled data helps to reduce the generalization error.
+Fourth, we consider an ``enhanced'' scenario in which the labelled data in $S_{\rml}$ are reused in each iteration.
+Set $w=\frac{n}{n+m}$ in~\eqref{Eq: def of empirical risk}.
+We can extend Theorem \ref{Thm:exact gen GMM} to Corollary \ref{Coro:reuse labeldata gen bound} provided in Appendix \ref{Append:reuse S_l}.
+It can be seen from Figure~\ref{Fig:gen_bd_with_labelled} that $\mathrm{gen}_t$ still decreases from $t=0$ to $1$ and saturates afterwards.
+We find that when $\sigma=0.6$, $n=10$, $m=1000$, the gen-error is almost the same as that one in Figure~\ref{Fig:exactgen_d=2_sig06}, which means that for large enough $\frac{m}{n}$, reusing the labelled data does not necessarily help to improve the generalization performance.
+Moreover, when $m=100$, $\mathrm{gen}_t$ is higher than that for $m=1000$, which coincides with the intuition that increasing the number of unlabelled data helps to reduce the generalization error.